 - Let it cool completely on a wire rack.

-- Once the cookies are cooled completely, mix all the ingredients for the drizzle in a bowl and drizzle over the cookies.
+- For the drizzle: Once the cookies are cooled completely, mix all the ingredients for the drizzle in a bowl and drizzle over the cookies.

 I thought these cookies were delicious.
 I was pleasantly surprised.
 The only change I would make Would be to add a few more chocolate chips to the cookies.
 The glaze was a nice addition.
 I Would like to know the approximate calorie count.